Collect Active Countermeasures AC-Hunter logs

 Make sure you have the following prerequisites:

-• A Windows 2016 or later or Linux host with systemd
+• Windows Server 2016 or later, or a Linux host with systemd .

-• Privileged access to the Active Countermeasures AI-Hunter server to edit the configuration file
+• Privileged access (SSH with sudo) to the Active Countermeasures AC-Hunter server to edit the configuration file.

 Get Google SecOps ingestion authentication file